toBeTheLight/sentry_cas_ng/README.rst

 Most code are copied from Django CAS NG. https://github.com/django-cas-ng/django-cas-ng.

-Some code are copied are from https://github.com/Banno/getsentry-ldap-auth.
+Some code are copied from https://github.com/Banno/getsentry-ldap-auth.

 Some code are writen by me.